How to use Photoshop Actions (Just the Basics)

 The Actions Window

-Here's what the Actions Window looks like.
+Here's what the Photoshop Actions Window looks like.
 If you don't see it when you have Photoshop open, you can make it visible by choosing Window/Actions from the main Photoshop menu.

 In most cases, you don't want to click either the checkmark or the rectangle on the left side of the window (see Checkmarks and Rectangles below)